Darkseid: Final Crisis

 As prophesied, Orion returns to Earth via boom tube for his final battle with Darkseid.
-During the massive fight, Orion ultimately kills him by ripping his heart out, which created a firepit of Apokolips from Darkseid's chest cavity (in reference to the prophecy of their final battle).
-As Darkseid dies, a battered, wounded Orion walks away from the battlefield having "won" the battle against his father once and for all.
+During the fight, Orion kills Darkseid by ripping his heart out, which created a firepit of Apokolips from Darkseid's chest cavity (in reference to the prophecy of their final battle).
+As Darkseid dies, a battered, wounded Orion walks away from the battlefield, having "won" the battle against his father once and for all.
 However, Darkseid's life essence endured even the death of his body and fell back in time, where he was reborn as "Boss Dark Side", aided by his resurrected minions and the supervillain Libra.

 Once again bound to the form of a human, "Boss Dark Side" began to appear in a number of titles in the run up to Final Crisis.
 In The Flash vol. 2 #240, he led an army of fanatics, their will broken by the "spoken form" of the Anti-Life Equation, to kidnap the Tornado Twins.
 In Birds of Prey #118, he runs his Dark Side Club where superhumans fight to the death, brainwashed by drugs produced by Bernadeth.
-In Teen Titans #59, it was revealed that he had employed the Terror Titans to capture the Teen Titans and use them in his club fights.
+In Teen Titans #59, it is revealed that Darkseid had employed the Terror Titans to capture the Teen Titans and use them in his club fights.

-In Final Crisis, Darkseid has begun to take over Earth and corrupt the Multiverse with the aid of his herald Libra, a reborn supervillain and antichrist-like figure who soon converts much of the Secret Society of Super Villains to his cause with the aid of the Crime Bible and the Holy Lance.
+In Final Crisis, Darkseid begins to take over Earth and corrupt the multiverse with the aid of Libra, who converts much of the Secret Society of Super Villains to his cause with the aid of the Crime Bible and the Holy Lance.
 Darkseid is also joined by the souls of his fellow evil New Gods, who, like Darkseid, now possess either modified human bodies or the bodies of other superpowered beings, such as Mary Marvel.

-Darkseid also arranges for detective Dan Turpin to be lured into the Dark Side Club, where Turpin is turned into Darkseid's "final host", as his Boss Dark Side body has begun to mummify due to Darkseid's foul astral presence.
+Darkseid also arranges for detective Dan Turpin to be lured into the Dark Side Club, where Turpin is turned into Darkseid's "final host", as his Boss Dark Side body has begun to mummify due to Darkseid's presence.
 With his legion of followers and allies aiding him as he undergoes his latest "rebirth", Darkseid successfully conquers the Earth with the unleashing of the Anti-Life Equation onto mankind.
-However, the rebirthing process is still far from complete as Dan Turpin's mind and soul, while corrupted by Darkseid's essence, still remains in firm control over his body.
+However, the rebirthing process is far from complete as Turpin's mind and soul, while corrupted by Darkseid's essence, remains in control over his body.
 However, at the same moment Shilo Norman, the "Embodiment of Freedom" is shot by S.H.A.D.E. operatives, thus signalling the "Victory of Evil".
-Darkseid wins control over Turpin's body, now twisted in a close copy of his Apokoliptan former appearance, and wearing an updated version of his battle armor.
+Darkseid wins control over Turpin, who is transformed to resemble him.
 Darkseid then gains the fullest of his power, his "fall" having the effect of compressing and crumpling spacetime around Earth.